happyaaa/Deepseeker/README.md

 ### 3. Supabase (Database)
 * Used as the persistent storage layer.
 * We utilize **Supabase SQL** to store JSONB logs, allowing us to replay and analyze past research sessions.

+### 4. Trae (AI IDE)
+We utilized **Trae** as our intelligent development environment.
+Its AI coding assistance accelerated the build of our FastAPI backend and complex agentic logic, letting us focus on the recursive architecture instead of boilerplate code.

 ---